Vinyl chloride: Uses

 Vinyl chloride, also called vinyl chloride monomer (VCM), is exclusively used as a precursor to PVC.
-Due to its hazardous nature, vinyl chloride is not found in other products.
+Due to its toxic nature, vinyl chloride is not found in other products.
 Poly(vinyl chloride) (PVC) is very stable, storable and not toxic.

 Until 1974, vinyl chloride was used in aerosol spray propellant.
-Vinyl chloride was briefly used as an inhalational anaesthetic, in a similar vein to ethyl chloride, though its toxicity forced this practice to be abandoned.
+Vinyl chloride was briefly used as an inhalational anaesthetic, in a similar vein to ethyl chloride, though its toxicity limited this use.